kostmo/circleci-failure-tracker/docs/development-environment/README.md

 After deplyment has completed, one should peruse the latest posted PR comments, viewable from this page: https://dr.pytorch.org/admin/comment-postings.html

 Not long after the deployment, new comments should be present that are less than a few minutes old.
+Also monitor the performance over the following few hours if any significant backend changes (or query formulations) are changed: https://github.com/kostmo/circleci-failure-tracker/tree/master/docs/operation#monitoring-performance

 If the formatting/wording of the posted PR comments has changed, click through to verify that the comment as it appears on the PR is as expected.